Find Grad Schools

 Education Levels of Entrepreneurship Majors

-During the 2020-2021 academic year, 1,082 students earned their master's degree in entrepreneurship.
+During the most recent year for which data is available, 1,071 people earned their master's degree in entrepreneurship.
 This makes it the 111th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in entrepreneurship at each degree level.